small business restructure rollover

 • revenue assets take the cost which will result in no profit or loss to the new business entity; and

-The small business restructure rollover is designed to provide more flexibility for small businesses to change their business structure without triggering a significant tax liability.
+• The small business restructure rollover is designed to give small businesses more flexibility in changing their business structures without triggering a significant tax liability.

-While the tax advantages can be significant, the ATO has implemented strict guidelines and regulations of the process.
+• While the tax advantages can be significant, the ATO has implemented strict guidelines and regulations for the process.

-When establishing whether a restructure is genuine, the ATO will look to see if a financial advisor aided in the decision-making process to restructure.
+• When establishing whether a restructuring is genuine, the ATO will look to see if a financial advisor aided in the decision-making process to restructure.

-So, if you would like to know more about business restructuring and determining your eligibility to apply for the small business restructure rollover, get in touch with us at Box Advisory Services today.
+• So, if you would like to know more about business restructuring and determine your eligibility to apply for the small business restructure rollover, get in touch with us at Box Advisory Services today.

 Whether you need a tax accountant or a small business advisor, book a free consultation so that we can assess your situation.